rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 ##First approach

-I figured I would first go with the simplest, naivest approach I could think of then optimize later.
+I figured I would first go with the simplest, most naive approach I could think of then optimize later.
 Here's the non-functional pseudocode of what I came up with:

 {% highlight javascript %}